VolatileDream/fritz-gandi-livedns/README.md

   * Account > Security > Generate API Key
   * Insert the api key into `config.py`

+You need to specify which domains & subdomains can be updated:
+ * Open `config.py`
+ * Edit the `allowed` dictionary
+ * Insert your domain as key, and subdomain into the subdomain set.

 You need to setup the service with systemd / etc.
   * Copy `dyndns.service` into `/etc/systemd/system`
   * Edit dyndns.service with the user & directory you want to run it as.